 Fumigators should always ensure that no other person is in the building and they should remain in sight of each other from the time they open the first cylinder until the time they leave the building together.
-While the Methyl Bromide is being released, it is advisable to have additional people with respiratory protection equipment ready, waiting outside to assist if necessary.
-One member of the team should record the release of the Methyl Bromide from each cylinder so that none are missed.
+While methyl bromide is being released, it is advisable to have additional people with respiratory protection equipment ready, waiting outside to assist if necessary.
+One member of the team should record the release of methyl bromide from each cylinder so that none are missed.
 Lock and seal the last exit.
 If guards are used, they should remain on duty during release, exposure, and aeration periods to prevent unauthorized entry and may be required under provincial regulations.
 The master fumigator or person in charge should remain at the fumigation site for one hour following release of the fumigant.

-4. Fumigating the Structure - OUTSIDE RELEASE - Releasing the Methyl Bromide from outside the space to be fumigated is possible in some situations and will minimize applicator exposure to the fumigant.
+4. FUMIGATING THE STRUCTURE - OUTSIDE RELEASE:

+Releasing methyl bromide from outside the space to be fumigated is possible in some situations and will minimize applicator exposure to the fumigant.
 Prepare the building as outlined previously.

-Secure the ends of each "shooting" line or hose to each point where the Methyl Bromide is to be released, using evaporating pans or plastic sheeting to prevent possible damage to some surfaces.
+Secure the ends of each "shooting" line or hose to each point where TCC Methyl Bromide Fumigant is to be released, using evaporating pans or plastic sheeting to prevent possible damage to some surfaces.
 Run each line to the cylinder(s) located outside the area to be treated.
 Connect each line to the cylinder(s) or manifold.

 Lock and seal the last exit.
-If guards are used, they should

-remain on duty during release, exposure, and aeration periods to prevent unauthorized entry and may be required under provincial regulations.
+If guards are used, they should remain on duty during release, exposure, and aeration periods to prevent unauthorized entry and may be required under provincial regulations.

-Open the valves to release the Methyl Bromide.
+Open the valves to release the methyl bromide.
 Respiratory protection equipment must be available in the event of a major leak or equipment failure.